SalehAhmedShafin/Perceptron-algorithm-for-finding-the-weights-of-a-Linear-Discriminant-function/README.md

 Read and Plot Data:

-a.
-Load data from "train.txt".
+1. Load data from "train.txt".
-b.
-Plot samples with different colors and markers for each class.
+2. Plot samples with different colors and markers for each class.
 Generate High Dimensional Points:

-a.
-Apply the formula to generate high dimensional points using a second-order polynomial discriminant function.
+1. Apply the formula to generate high dimensional points using a second-order polynomial discriminant function.
-b.
-Normalize one class to ensure that the dimensions are consistent. y=[ x1^2 x2^2 x1*x2 x1 x2 1 ]
+2. Normalize one class to ensure that the dimensions are consistent. y=[ x1^2 x2^2 x1*x2 x1 x2 1 ]

 Implement Perceptron Algorithm:

-a.
-Implement the Perceptron algorithm for both one-at-a-time and batch learning.
+1. Implement the Perceptron algorithm for both one-at-a-time and batch learning.
-b.
-Loop through different initial weights and learning rates.
+2. Loop through different initial weights and learning rates.
-c.
-Count the number of iterations until convergence.
+3. Count the number of iterations until convergence.

 Create Table and Bar Chart:

-a.
-Record the learning rate, number of iterations, and other parameters for each case.
+1. Record the learning rate, number of iterations, and other parameters for each case.
-b.
-Create a table displaying this information.
+2. Create a table displaying this information.
-c.
-Generate a bar chart visualizing the data in the table.
+3. Generate a bar chart visualizing the data in the table.